jackblose/Shizuka/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database.

-Originally a SaitamaRobot fork, KOALA 🐨 evolved further and was built to be more robust.
+Originally a SaitamaRobot fork, RAMA evolved further and was built to be more robust.

-Can be found on telegram as [KOALA 🐨](https://t.me/mixiologist).
+Can be found on telegram as [RAMA](https://t.me/candu_musikk).

 The Support group can be reached out to at [TR GROUP](https://t.me/teman_random), where you can ask for help about [KOALA 🐨](https://t.me/mixiologist), discover/request new features, report bugs, and stay in the loop whenever a new update is available.